MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 ---
+author: gillenhaalb
+description: Overview of the different ways to run Q# programs.
+From the command prompt, Q# Jupyter Notebooks, and classical host programs in Python or a .NET language. ms.author: a-gibec ms.date: 02/01/21 ms.service: azure-quantum ms.subservice: qsharp-guide ms.topic: article
+no-loc: ['Q#', '$$v']
 title: Ways to run a Q# program
-description: Overview of the different ways to run Q# programs.
-From the command prompt, Q# Jupyter Notebooks, and classical host programs in Python or a .NET language.
-author: gillenhaalb
-ms.author: a-gibec
-ms.date: 05/15/2020
-ms.topic: article
 uid: microsoft.quantum.user-guide-qdk.overview.host-programs
-no-loc: ['Q#', '$$v']
 ---

 # Ways to run a Q# program